To get started or talk to a counselor today, visit our remote triage service or call us at 520-621-3334.

 Psychotropic medications can sometimes be helpful in treating long-standing, or even acute mental health issues.
 Students needing psychotropic medications may be able to obtain them at Campus Health.
-Your primary care provider can prescribe these medications in some cases, but often, a more thorough evaluation or assessment of an ongoing or complex situation will be referred to a a member of the CAPS psychiatry team for evaluation.
-In cases where the management of treatment is more complex or ongoing than our services can provide for, a referral to see a psychiatric provider in the community will be made.
+Your primary care provider can prescribe these medications in some cases, but often, a more thorough evaluation or assessment of an ongoing or complex situation will be referred to a member of the CAPS psychiatry team for evaluation.
+Students may also be referred to CAPS psychiatry by their CAPS counselor.

-Students Not Currently Taking Psychotropic Medications:
+Students Not Currently Taking Psychotropic Medications

 If the CAPS triage counselor, or another CAPS or Campus Health provider agrees that medications may be helpful, you will be referred for an evaluation appointment with a member of the CAPS psychiatry team.

 He or she will talk with you to assess past history and current circumstances in order to determine whether medications may be helpful and, if so, which medications might be prescribed.

 Students Currently Taking Psychotropic Medication That Was Not Prescribed By A Campus Health or CAPS Provider

 Follow the same procedure as above.
 Meet remotely with the Triage counselor about seeing a psychiatric provider for an evaluation so that they can assess whether we will be able to renew your prescription at CAPS.